 Because the panic button on every Versity 95/96 series smartphone is programmable and can integrate with other platforms, there are many workflows and use cases, for example:

-- Communicate and align with mobile teams on short notice.
-This goes beyond just calling and location functionality.
+- • Communicate and align with mobile teams on short notice – This goes beyond just call and location functionality.
 The button can open conference calls and or third-party apps, depending on the application.
 For example, in one maternity ward of a hospital, Versity’s red button is being used for communication when activating an emergency C-Section.
-The button was configured so that when the nurses presses the button, the Versity 95/96 Series smartphone opens a full-duplex conference call with all members of the emergency C-Section team.
+The button was configured so that when the nurse presses the button, the Versity 95/96 Series smartphone opens a full-duplex conference call with all members of the emergency C-Section team.
 The team can then quickly triage and coordinate their response using the hands-free capability of the phone.

 The SAFE Functionality of the Versity 95/96 series smartphones can be a lifeline for caregivers, empowering them to quickly and safely call for backup in dangerous situations.
 It can also give nurses peace of mind and ability to focus on their jobs more fully, knowing that help is just a “press” away.